Maumasi/MEAN_2.0/README.md

 $ node server.js
 ```
-The server should be now and a print to the terminal should read:
+The server should running be now and a print to the terminal should read:
 ```bash
 Server running on port 3000
 ```